danielramosg/sphereofearth/README.md

 Second part is a program that shows the Tissot's indicatrix for the same map projections.
 Tissot's indicatrix is a mathematical graphical tool that helps to understand the inherent distortion of a map.

-The project was originally developed by Daniel Ramos, at Museu de Matemàtiques de Catalunya (MMACA), and participated on the international competition "Mathematics for Planet Earth 2013".
+The project was originally developed by Daniel Ramos, at Museu de Matemàtiques de Catalunya (MMACA), and was awarded the first prize on the international competition "Mathematics for Planet Earth 2013".

 Written in Python/Qt and documented in LaTeX.